seanhoughton/SublimePerforce/README.md

 ###Option 2:

-If you would like to use git to keep up-to-date and to make improvements you can init a repository in your plugins folder.
-Unfortunately Sublime Text doesn't support subfolders so you can only have a single repository in here.
+If you would like to use git to keep up-to-date and to make improvements you can init a repository in your packages folder.

     cd C:\Users\%USERNAME%\AppData\Roaming\Sublime Text 2\Packages
     git clone git://github.com/seanhoughton/SublimePerforce.git